leonfyr/blog_fwr/src/content/posts/phy_chap1.md

 **Random errors**:

 - values are scattered about the true value

-- can be reduced by average
+- can be reduced by average / take readings in different ways (e.g. different points along a wire)
 - Examples: Reading scales from different angles

 **Systematic errors**:

 - the average / peak is not the true value
 - the reading is larger or smaller than (or varying from) the true reading by a constant amount
 - can be eliminated by careful calibration
 - Examples: Zero Error, Parallax Error

 **Precision** := the range of the values / how close the result is to each other / the size of the smallest division

 - affected by random error
 - improve: repeat and average

 **Accuracy** := how close the result is to the true value

 - affected by systematic error
 - improve: technique, accurate instrument
+- Measured by average

 ---